Schedule A Consultation

 Maximize Your Child's Athletic Potential

-dr. jacob youth sports Jul 03, 2018
+atlanta brookhaven decatur dr. jacob physical therapy youth sports Jul 03, 2018

-Youth sport participation is growing around the globe, and the increasing trend is to have youth athletes specialize in one just one sport.
+ā€‹Youth sport participation is growing around the globe, and the increasing trend is to have youth athletes specialize in just one sport.
 With the goal obviously being to maximize a kid’s potential to play in college/pros/olympics, parents are having their kids spend 20+ hours working on very specific skill sets, going to countless camps, and squeezing out every last opportunity by playing on multiple teams in a single season.
-On the surface, it's easy to see why parents would think this… ”to get better at basketball, play more basketball."
+On the surface, it's easy to see why parents would think, "to get better at basketball, play more basketball."
 However, let's take a deeper look as to why this may not be not be the best (nor safest) route to making your kid the next Michael Jordan.

-Playing multiple sports makes you more competitive
+Playing multiple sports makes you more competitive.

-Weather your goals are set on college or the pros, top recruiters are looking for the most competitive athletes they can find...regardless of sport.
+Weather your goals are set on college or the pros, top recruiters are looking for the most competitive athletes they can find... regardless of sport.

 Want to play baseball?
 Check in to what Scott Upp, the leader of a baseball program that has been ranked as high as number one in the country and has more than 35 IHSAA sectional baseball championships, has to say.
 “If there are coaches out there that are telling kids to play one sport, I think they’re crazy,” Upp said.
-“Because while you’re working on drills and everything else like that, he’s out competing...running from 6’2”, 280-pound linemen.
+“Because while you’re working on drills and everything else like that, he’s out competing... running from 6’2”, 280-pound linemen.
 He’s trying to get away and make plays.
 So he’s competing, and you can’t really substitute that.
 And basketball, with time winding down, he’s got the ball in his hands, he’s learning how to compete.
 And all those things that happen in other sports just make him that much better in baseball.”

 What about soccer?
 Abby Wambach, a member of the 2015 US Women’s World Cup team, is known is the best header in sport history, and guess what she attributes her success to...basketball.
 “Playing basketball had a significant impact on the way I play the game of soccer," Wambach said.
 "I am a taller player in soccer, in basketball I was a power forward and I would go up and rebound the ball.
 So learning the timing of your jump, learning the trajectory of the ball coming off the rim, all those things play a massive role."
 In fact, when the 2015 Women’s World Cup Champions were surveyed, they had collectively competed in more than 14 different sports growing up in addition to soccer.